 To conclude this section, we present a noteworthy statistic regarding the annual volume of loss claims received and disbursed by the NHG.
 In the fiscal year 2023, NHG disbursed €766,000 in claims.
 When compared to the guarantee fund's size of €1.7 billion, the annual claim ratio calculates to 0.05%.
-NHG processed 8 claims in 2022, all were either partially or fully paid, resulting in a payout-ratio of 100%.
-The payout-ratio over 2023 was only 66%.
-This is the result of inaccuracies in the loan application process.
-In none of the cases has final discharge been granted to the consumer.
+NHG processed 33 claims in 2023, of which 22 were either partially or fully paid.

 As illustrated in Figure 7, the number of claims received has approached negligible levels since 2020.
-This can be primarily attributed to the rapid appreciation of real estate values.
-Consequently, only a fraction of homeowners retain outstanding debt subsequent to the sale of their property.
-The same holds for claims paid.
+This phenomenon can be primarily attributed to the rapid appreciation of real estate values.
+Consequently, only a minute fraction of homeowners retain outstanding debt subsequent to the sale of their property.